kayvanbree/cypress-demo/README.md

 ## Chapter 2: Creating a test

+Test 1:

 - Go to localhost
 - Click the Add 1 button
-- Check the count
+- Count is 1

+Test 2:

 - Go to localhost
 - Click the Add 2 button
-- Check the count
+- Count is 2

+Test 3:

 - Go to localhost
 - Click the Add 88 button
+- Count is 88

+Test 4:

+- Go to localhost
+- Click the Add buttons a bunch of times
-- Check the count
+- Click the reset button
+- Count is 0

 ## Chapter 3: Running a test